hollyfgibbons/ANU-MAE-thesis-template/README2.md

 ### How to open the template locally
 1. Install a LaTeX distribution (e.g., TeX Live or MikTeX)
 2. Install package `latexmk`
-3. Create a new .tex file (if using MikTex select the image of the notepad with a 'T'
+3. Create a new .tex file (MikTex - select the image of the notepad with a 'T')
 4. From the project root, run:
 ```bash
 latexmk main.tex